 top of page

 Through a blend of the Kodály method and the Orff philosophy, students are taught to be rhythmic, melodic, and artistic musicians.
 Students are expected to sing on their own and with a large group, and to be able to sing melodies and rhythms without hearing it first.
 Students are expected to be fluent in solfege by the time they finish 5th grade.
+Greenbriar is the only school in Northbrook District 28 with a music teacher that is certified in both the Kodály Concept and Orff Philosophy of Music Education.

 5th grade students participate in a spring musical.
 Often times this musical will be written specifically for the students by Mr. Bartunek and Mr. Blair.
 Musical performances are between 45 and 60 minutes long and feature six to nine pieces of music.